mohammadamintahmasbi/jenkins_docker-compose/README.md

 you should go to your container with this command *docker exec -it jenkins bash* you can run some commands in your container

-to see the password of your jenkins you should see the file that show its directory in you jenkins main page and the enter the password in your jenkins page and then you can see the page to set name and password and others
+to see the password of your jenkins you should see the file that show its directory in you jenkins main page and enter the password in your jenkins page and then you can see the page to set name and password and others